Happy Wife, Happy Life

 “Hard choices, easy life.
 Easy choices, hard life.”Jerzy Gregorek

 I thought and researched long and hard about how to find the perfect engagement ring for Kim.
-How could I ensure Kim gets a unique ring that tells our story, keeps us together forever, looks great, and doesn’t cost too much?
+How could I ensure Kim gets a unique ring that she loves, tells our story, keeps us together forever, looks great, and doesn’t cost too much?

 This blog shares the 7 steps I took.
+They involve hard choices.
+But hopefully they’ll lead to an easy life.
+And a happy wife.

 Don’t Worry About How Much to Spend On An Engagement Ring Until the End